datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop3.md

 ### 1.3 Control from Python

 The next step is to control this vibration from Python.
-The following example show how to establish a serial connection and write (i.e. send) message.
+The following example shows how to establish a serial connection and write (i.e. send) messages.
 In this case, we send '1' (turning on the vibration) then wait for 5 seconds before sending '0' (turning off the vibration).
 We wait another 2 seconds and start again.